Iancheung228/Iancheung228.github.io/_posts/2024-04-01-Batchnorm.md

 Interpretation: BN improves the Lipschitzness of the gradient (achieves smaller L).

-## We will try to build the intuition of what the benefit entails using a few examples.

-### Let's take a look at what the convergence behaviour in the loss landscape looks like without BN for 3 different initialization points
+### We will try to build the intuition of what the benefit entails using a few examples.
+Let's take a look at what the convergence behaviour in the loss landscape looks like without BN for 3 different initialization points

 ![IMG_B5CE78CEC40E-1](https://github.com/Iancheung228/Iancheung228.github.io/assets/37007362/3c52d62d-b8b5-4ac6-9b6a-b675837e2bb6)

 The key takeaway is that without batch norm, the convergence behaviour is **i)** dependent on the choice initialization and **ii)** we are forced to use a smaller learning rate or risk overshooting the minima.

-Recall what we have shown here is a level curve and at each step, we will make a step in the perpendicular direction of the level set.
+Recall what we have shown here is a level curve of the loss surface and the minimum loss is achieved at the center of the ellipse.
+At each iteration, we will make a step in the orthogonal direction of the level set.

-In the leftmost figure, we can not take a large stepsize (indicated by the hypothetical green arrow), otherwise, we will overshoot the minimum.
+In the leftmost figure, we could not take a large stepsize (indicated by the hypothetical green arrow), otherwise, we will overshoot the minimum.
 In the middle and rightmost figure, we got lucky by picking one of the better initializations and we only took 2 steps to reach minima.

 ### Now with BN, the loss landscape looks like: